Rong Li: Biography

 Rong Li was born in Beijing, China in 1967.
 She was the first high school graduate from the People's Republic of China admitted to Yale University.
 She went on to graduate in four years from Yale University Summa Cum Laude and with Distinction in Major with a combined B.S. and M.S. in Biophysics & Biochemistry.
 She then earned a Ph.D. in Cell Biology through the Herbert W. Boyer Program in Biological Sciences (PIBS) at the University of California, San Francisco, and subsequently completed a postdoctoral fellowship at the University of California, Berkeley in Molecular Cell Biology.
 In 1994, she accepted an assistant professorship in cell biology at Harvard University, rising to the associate level in 2000.
 From 2005 to 2015, she was an Investigator at the Stowers Institute for Medical Research and an affiliated Professor in the Department of Molecular and Integrative Physiology at the University of Kansas School of Medicine.

 In July 2015, Li was named a Bloomberg Distinguished Professor at Johns Hopkins University for her accomplishments as an interdisciplinary researcher and excellence in teaching.
 The Bloomberg Distinguished Professorship program was established in 2013 by a gift from Michael Bloomberg.
 Li holds appointments in the Johns Hopkins School of Medicine’s Department of Cell Biology and the Whiting School of Engineering’s Department of Chemical and Biomolecular Engineering.
 In 2019, Rong Li was recruited by National University of Singapore to serve as Director of the Mechanobiology Institute.

 In 2019, Li won the Sandra K. Masur Senior Leadership Award from The American Society for Cell Biology (ASCB).
 This award recognizes individuals for scientific achievements and a record of active leadership in mentoring women and individuals from underrepresented groups in their scientific careers.
+In 2024, she was elected as the ASCB president of Year 2026.